For Khalil Cumberbatch, it was never a question of whether he would go to prison, but when.

 “Prison culture shaped my experience.
 My friends and I talked about it in the sense that it was inevitable,” he told a crowd gathered at The New School’s Theresa Lang Community and Student Center in April.
 “I expected to be arrested and sent to prison.”

-Cumberbatch didn’t condone the behavior that led to his seven-year sentence.
-But it’s no surprise, he said, that when faced with so many hurdles to survival and so few mechanisms of support, that many young people in neighborhoods like South Jamaica land behind bars.
+Cumberbatch doesn’t condone the behavior that led to his conviction.
+But it’s no surprise, he said, that when faced with so many hurdles to success and so few mechanisms of support, that so many young people like him end up behind bars.

 “When your option is the lesser of two evils,” Cumberbatch said, “The decision you make will nevertheless still be evil.”